rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 see how things fit together but, as you become more familar with it, you're probably going to want to expand to a more complex setup to take advantage of advanced features, for example Keystrone intetgration.
-Your two best bets here are checking out the documentation at `docs.openstack.org` and reading thorugh the code itself.
+Your two best bets here are diving into the code itself (daunting at first, but print/raise statements are your friend) and checking out the documentation at `docs.openstack.org`.